Download This Bill in Microsoft Word format

 SECTION 2.
 Section 50-11-580 of the 1976 Code is amended to read:

-(F) The department shall provide an annual report of the on wild turkey resources in South Carolina to the Chairman of the Senate Fish, Game and Forestry Committee and the Chairman of the House Agriculture and Natural Resources Committee."
+(D) The department shall provide an annual report on wild turkey resources in South Carolina to the Chairman of the Senate Fish, Game and Forestry Committee and the Chairman of the House Agriculture and Natural Resources Committee."

 SECTION 3.
 Article 3, Chapter 11, Title 50 of the 1976 Code is amended by adding: